60 Duddingston Road, Edinburgh EH15 1SG

 The Sporting Knee

-Duddingston Physiotherapy is due to open on Monday the 15th of July 2019
+Duddingston Physiotherapy opened on Monday the 15th of July 2019

 Duddingston Physiotherapy is owned and operated by Peter Davies, who until recently, traded under the name Davies Physiotherapy.

 Davies Physiotherapy, established in 1995 was located in Edinburgh at GP Plus and Your GP.